Rib Fracture Analgesia Using Cryoanalgesia

 Months 0.5, 1, 1.5 , 2, 3, 6, and 12 Pain levels, opioid consumption, sleep disturbances due to pain, and pain interference collected [and incentive spirometry if subject has spirometer available]

 Subjects will be individuals who present to one of the UCSD hospitals with rib fracture(s) and significant pain.
-Both universities will be following the same protocol and the subjects from both institutions will be combined for the analysis.
-Those who consent to participate in this study will have standard ultrasound-guided intercostal nerve blocks administered with ropivacaine 0.5% (with epinephrine), 3 mL/level of each fracture rib as well as one level above and one level below.
+All will be following the same protocol and the subjects from all institutions will be combined for the analysis.

 Treatment group assignment (randomization).
-Subjects will be allocated to one of two possible treatments stratified by treatment center and unilateral vs. bilateral fractures:
+Subjects will be allocated to one of two possible treatments stratified by unilateral vs. bilateral fractures:

 - active cryoneurolysis (sham local anesthetic intercostal blocks)